sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre.md

     - /tyk-configuration-reference/mdcb-configuration-options/
     - /getting-started/tyk-components/mdcb/
 tags: ["MDCB", "distributed","setup"]
-description: "Overview of Multi Data Centre Bridge MDCB"
+description: "Overview of Multi Data Center Bridge MDCB"
 ---

 ## Introduction

-Tyk’s Multi Data Centre Bridge (MDCB) is a separately licensed extension to the Tyk control plane that performs management and synchronisation of logically or geographically distributed clusters of Tyk API Gateways.
+Tyk’s Multi Data Center Bridge (MDCB) is a separately licensed extension to the Tyk control plane that performs management and synchronisation of logically or geographically distributed clusters of Tyk API Gateways.
 We use it ourselves to support our Tyk Cloud offering.

 ## Challenges of managing APIs in a distributed environment

-When your users are spread geographically and want to access your APIs from different parts of the world you can optimise the performance, value and utility of your APIs by deploying API Gateways in data centres local to them.
+When your users are spread geographically and want to access your APIs from different parts of the world you can optimise the performance, value and utility of your APIs by deploying API Gateways in data centers local to them.

 {{< img src="/img/mdcb/mdcb-intro1.png" width="800" height="975" alt="Single API gateway" >}}

 Having localised gateways offers benefits to you and your users, such as:

-- Reduced latency (roundtrip time) for users by accessing a local data centre
+- Reduced latency (roundtrip time) for users by accessing a local data center
 - Deployment close to backend services, reducing interconnect costs and latencies
 - Increased availability across your estate - if one region goes offline the rest will continue to serve users
 - Compliance with data residency and sovereignty regulations

 {{< img src="/img/mdcb/mdcb-intro2.png" width="800" height="975" alt="Distributed API gateways" >}}

-This distributed architecture, however, introduces challenges for you in terms of managing the configuration, synchronisation and resilience of the Gateways in each data centre.
+This distributed architecture, however, introduces challenges for you in terms of managing the configuration, synchronisation and resilience of the Gateways in each data center.

 - How do you configure each of the Tyk API Gateways to ensure that a user can access only their authorized APIs, but from any location?
 - How can you ensure that the correct APIs are deployed to the right Gateways - and kept current as they are updated?

 As the complexity of your architecture increases, this maintenance becomes an increasingly difficult and expensive manual task.

-This is where Tyk’s Multi Data Centre Bridge (MDCB) comes in.
+This is where Tyk’s Multi Data Center Bridge (MDCB) comes in.

-## How does Tyk Multi Data Centre Bridge help manage your APIs in a distributed environment?
+## How does Tyk Multi Data Center Bridge help manage your APIs in a distributed environment?

-The Tyk MDCB makes it possible to manage federated global deployments easily, from a central Dashboard: you can confidently deploy a multi-data centre, geographically isolated set of Tyk Gateway clusters for maximum redundancy, failover, latency optimisation, and uptime.
+The Tyk MDCB makes it possible to manage federated global deployments easily, from a central Dashboard: you can confidently deploy a multi-data center, geographically isolated set of Tyk Gateway clusters for maximum redundancy, failover, latency optimisation, and uptime.

 Combining Tyk Dashboard with MDCB, you are provided with a “single pane of glass” or control plane that allows you to centrally manage multiple Tyk Gateway clusters.
 This has many advantages over having separate gateways and corresponding dashboard/portals, which would require manual synchronisation to roll out any changes (e.g. new APIs) across all the individual gateways.